 My dad rents several condos to Japanese retirees.
 They have pensions and it’s much more affordable to live in Thailand than in Japan.
 Many of those retired folks live part time in Thailand.
 Here is an estimate of their living cost in Thailand.

 - $500 Housing – Rent in a comfortable 1 bedroom condo in a high-rise (about 600 sq ft.)
 The location is conveniently located in the central area of Chiang Mai.
 It’s probably cheaper to live outside of the core area.

 - $700 Groceries – Mostly food.
 They buy more imported food so that’s why it’s more expensive.

 - $500 Eat out – They eat out 4-5 days per week.
-They prefer Japanese cuisine which costs more than Thai food.
+They prefer Japanese cuisine which is more expensive than Thai food.

-- $600 Beverages – My dad say they each drink about a six pack/day… They drink mostly beer and cheap wine.
+- $600 Beverages – My dad says they each drink about a six-pack/day… They drink mostly beer and cheap wine.